Measles Trivia Quiz Questions and Answers

 established, some saying it lasts for what period?

-A: From two to four days prior, until two to five days following the onset of
+A: From two to four days prior, until two to five days following the onset of the rash.

 Others say it lasts from two to four days prior until the